 Supabase's security model works — when it is configured.
 The anon key is safe to expose when RLS is on.
 PostgREST is safe when policies restrict access.
 The gap is between what Supabase provides and what AI tools actually set up.

-Supabase exposes a PostgREST API at /rest/v1/ that maps directly to your database tables.
-With the anon key and no RLS, an attacker can query any table, filter any column, and paginate through your entire dataset using standard REST calls.
+Supabase auto-generates a REST API (PostgREST) at `/rest/v1/` that maps every table, column, and filter to standard HTTP calls.
+With the public key and no per-user rules, anyone can query any table, filter by any column, and paginate through your entire dataset from a browser.

 Yes — if and only if RLS is properly configured.
 The Supabase anon key is a JWT with the anon role claim.
 It is designed to be in your client-side JavaScript.
 Supabase's documentation explicitly says so.
 The key authenticates requests to the PostgREST API, and RLS policies determine what those requests can access.